CB1 Street Co-Naming Application

 FCHP collaborates on achieving this proposal with Lenape Center’s Joe Baker, Executive Director and Hadrien Coumans, Deputy Director.

-The Street Co-naming and complete proposed Plaza renovation are proposed to be sponsored and supported by Mayor Eric Adams, Councilmember Chris Marte, NYS Senator Brian Kavanagh, NYS Assemblymember Deborah Glick, NY Congressmember Dan Goldman, Community Board 1 and City Hall Park Conservancy.
+The Street Co-naming is proposed to be sponsored and supported by Mayor Eric Adams, Councilmember Chris Marte, NYS Senator Brian Kavanagh, NYS Assemblymember Deborah Glick, NY Congressmember Dan Goldman, Community Board 1 and City Hall Park Conservancy.

 The project has been facilitated at NYC Parks by Regional Parks Manager Terese Flores, Park Gardener Brandon Grant, and Manhattan Commissioner Tricia Shimamura.
 Contact with DOT is Kate Scherer, DOT Lower Manhattan Planner.